Sign in

 Read more

-Computed Tomography (CT) scanners are sophisticated imaging device that utilize X-rays and advanced computing technology to generate detailed cross-sectional images of organs and tissues.
+Computed Tomography (CT) scanners are sophisticated imaging devices that utilize X-rays and advanced computing technology to generate detailed cross-sectional images of organs and tissues.

 Uses of CT Scanners